 - If it is to encourage empathy towards and understanding of others, ask that players assume the point of view stated on the card even if…especially if…it is not their own.
 It’s a chance to walk in the shoes of another and discover how you might respond were you faced with the challenge.

 - If your goal is to teach others to coach individuals in crisis, you may want to ask that they assume a bystander point of view.
 Have participants select Skills & Attitudes that they might suggest for use by the individual in crisis.

 - If your mission is crisis prevention, try applying the Skills & Attitudes to the challenges in a proactive manner to see how situations might be preventable.

 Know Your Participants

 - Are the participants looking to build a broader sense of resilience Skills & Attitudes that relate to their particular vocation?
-Select from our bundles or choose individual decks that relate best to the needs of the group you are working with.
+Select decks that relate best to the needs of the group you are working with.

 The beauty of BounceBack is that it is simple and adaptable.
 It can be used alone, with a peer or in a small group.
-It can be used with a coach or in a classroom.
+It can be used by a coach with an individual or in a classroom.
 It can be used by business to build more resilient employees.
 We’ll provide the challenges, you decide how to best use them.

 - Follow this link to find our coaching suggestions.

 - See who’s exploring BounceBack by following this link.